 - an individual without your own idea, who wishes to join a team.

 If you want to learn more about the Penn I-Corps program, find out if your team is a good fit before applying, and/or meet potential teammates, we recommend attending one of our optional info sessions.
-Each session is at 12pm Eastern and you can register here.
+Each session is from 12pm to 1pm EST and you can register here.

 - We accept applications continuously on a rolling basis